List of Ashford United F.C. seasons

-This is a list of seasons played by the senior football club from Ashford, Kent (Ashford United, Ashford Railway Works and Ashford Town) in English football since 1891.
+This is a list of seasons played by both the senior men's football club from Ashford, Kent (Ashford United, Ashford Railway Works and Ashford/Ashford Town) in English football since 1891 and for the Ashford/Ashford United Ladies team.

-Ashford United (1891-1906)
+Ashford United (1891–1906)

-Ashford United were founded in 1891 - the union between South Eastern Rangers and Kentish Express FC.
-The team initially played at the Victoria Ground (behind the Victoria Hotel) and subsequently moved to Godinton Road, Ashford.
-They were founder members of the original Kent League and additionally the team played in the East Kent League and the 2nd Division of both the Thames & Medway Combination and the South Eastern League.
-The team folded owing to heavy debts during season 1906-07 after playing 10 matches and their record for the season was expunged.
+Ashford United were founded in 1891 – the union between South Eastern Rangers and Kentish Express FC.
+The team initially played at the Victoria Ground (behind the Victoria Hotel), then subsequently moved to Godinton Road, Ashford and finally to a site off Newtown Road.
+They were founder members of the original Kent League and additionally the team played in the East Kent League and the Thames & Medway Combination and Division 2 of the South Eastern League.
+The team folded owing to heavy debts during season 1906–07 and their league playing records for the season were expunged.